Supported Indicators

 def on_data(self, slice: Slice) -> None:

-if self.sto.IsReady:
+if self.sto.is_ready:

-# The current value of self.sto is represented by self.sto.Current.Value
+# The current value of self.sto is represented by self.sto.current.value

-self.plot("Stochastic", "sto", self.sto.Current.Value)
+self.plot("Stochastic", "sto", self.sto.current.value)

 # Plot all attributes of self.sto